 Turn signal (RY10W / socket BAU15s) (p.
-150)
+156)

-- Position the diffuser.

-- Insert the screw and turn it counterclockwise first until it engages in the thread.
+- Position the diffuser. - Insert the screw and turn it counterclockwise first until it engages in the thread.
 Tighten the screw slightly.

 - Check the turn signal system function.

-Checking the low beam headlight adjustment
+Checking the headlight setting

-- Stand the vehicle upright on a horizontal surface in front of a light wall and make a mark at the height of the center of the low beam headlight.

-- Make another mark at a distance

-• under the first mark.
+- Stand the vehicle upright on a horizontal surface in front of a light wall and make a mark at the height of the center of the low beam headlight. - Make another mark at a distance $\ensuremath{\mathbf{0}}$ under the first mark.